martinchernyavskiy/Notes/CS/CS354/Outlines/OutlineW01 Notes.md

 - *function*: block of code to accomplish a particular task
 - function starts with *return type* and optionally defines a *parameter* in its definition which is an input that the function expects and may do work on.
 - The input that actually is passed into the function is called an *argument*
+- call stack trace: (stack / heap memory) stack memory is managed by compiler stack memory is allocated at the compile time
 - *caller/callee functions*: caller calls callee
 - *pass-by-value* / *return-by-value*, pass in/out